 There are some general complications that may happen after any surgery including;

 - infection such as a chest, wound or urine infection

 After a liver transplant some of the possible problems include;

-After a liver transplant it is common to have some bleeding for up to 48 hours after the operation.
+After a liver transplant, it's common to have some bleeding for up to 48 hours after the operation.
 This is because the liver normally controls blood clotting.

-The donor liver is kept extremely cold for a few hours before being transplanted.
-So it will take time for the liver to warm up and begin to work as it should.
+The donor liver is kept extremely whilst it's moved from the donor hospital to the transplant centre.
+So it takes time for the liver to warm up and begin to work as it should.